dirigible-io/dirigible-io.github.io/docs-blogs/docs/2022/08/10/gcp-gke-dns-istio-letsencrypt-postgresql-keycloak.md

 --set dirigible.image=dirigiblelabs/dirigible-keycloak:latest
 ```

-## Check the logs on the cert-manager pod
+## Check the Logs on the Cert-Manager Pod

 Wait for 3-5 minutes and check the logs.